Bishop's Opening: Berlin Defense: 2...Nf6

 Black's most active second move is 2...Nf6, forcing White to decide how to defend the pawn on e4.
 The usual method is 3.d3.
 Black must be careful about later ideas of f4 (a delayed King's Gambit) from White.

-Following 3.d3, Black's most common replies are 3...c6 and 3...Nc6.
-The latter almost always transposes to either the closed Two Knights Defense (also known as the Modern Bishop's Opening) after 4.Nf3, or the Vienna Hybrid Variation after 4.Nc3.
+Following 3.d3, Black's most common replies are 3...c6, the Paulsen Defense, and 3...Nc6.
 3...Bc5 is also common and often transposes to the Giuoco Piano after a later ...Nc6.
 Transposition to the Two Knights is also common after the occasionally seen 3...Be7 and 3...d5.

 White may also avoid playing d3.
-The most common alternative is 3.Nc3, which transposes to the Stanley Variation of the Vienna Game, followed by 3.d4, usually intending the Urusov Gambit, 3.Nf3, usually intending the Boden–Kieseritzky Gambit, and 3.Qe2 or 3.Qf3.
-A rarely seen gambit is 3.f4, which typically continues 3...Nxe4 4.d3 Nd6 5.Bb3 Nc6 (or 5...e4); 3...exf4, transposing to the Bishop's Gambit; or 3...d5 4.exd5 e4!, a line of the Falkbeer Countergambit favorable to Black.
+The most common alternative is 3.Nc3, which leads a position also commonly reached from the Vienna Game.
+Other possibilities include 3.d4, usually intending the Urusov Gambit, and 3.Nf3, usually intending the Boden–Kieseritzky Gambit.

 Paulsen Defense: 3.d3 c6

 The most well-regarded response is 3...c6, the Paulsen Defense, intending to establish a strong center and win a tempo on White's bishop.
+It usually continues 4.Nf3 d5 5.Bb3, and then most often 5...Bd6.
+White will attempt to undermine the center that Black has been allowed to construct.

-It usually continues 4.Nf3 d5 5.Bb3 Bd6.
-It is the most commonly played independent line of the opening.
+The Paulsen Defense is the most commonly played independent line (being reachable from neither the Italian Game nor Vienna Game) of the opening.
+For this reason, some Black players not used to the Bishop's Opening may choose 2...Nc6 or 3...Nc6 in order to transpose to more familiar lines.

+Vienna Hybrid Variation: 3.d3 Nc6 4.Nc3

+After 3...Nc6, the game usually transposes to either the Closed Variation of the Two Knights Defense (2.Nf3 Nc6 3.Bc4 Nf6 4.d3), also known as the Modern Bishop's Opening, after 4.Nf3, or reaches the Vienna Hybrid Variation after 4.Nc3, a line that can also be reached by multiple move orders from the Vienna Game, hence its name: 2.Nc3 Nc6 3.Bc4 Nf6 4.d3 and 2.Nc3 Nf6 3.Bc4 Nc6 4.d3 both lead to the same position.

+Black's most common reply at the master level is 4...Na5, intending 5...Nxc4 (or 5.Bb3 Nxb3), acquiring the bishop pair.
+Black may also opt to instead simply develop a new piece, most often with 4...Bb4, 4...Bc5 (in which case 5.f4 is common in reply, transposing to the King's Gambit Declined), or occasionally 4...Be7.